phunware/maas-cms-ios-sdk/README.md

-MaaS Content Management SDK for iOS
+Phunware Content Management SDK for iOS
 ================

-Version 1.2.7
+Version 1.3.0

 This is Phunware's iOS SDK for the Content Management module.
 Visit http://maas.phunware.com/ for more details and to sign up.